Congress will enter alliance in Jammu and Kashmir, but not at cost of workers’ respect: Rahul Gandhi

 The National Conference and the Congress had contested the Lok Sabha elections in a coalition as part of the INDIA bloc.

-While addressing the Congress workers on Thursday, Gandhi also said that it is his party’s priority to restore statehood in the Union territory.
+While addressing the Congress workers on Thursday, Gandhi also said that it is his party’s priority to restore statehood for the Union territory.

 On August 5, 2019, the Bharatiya Janata Party-led Union government abrogated Article 370 of the Constitution, which gave special status to Jammu and Kashmir.
 It also bifurcated the state into two Union territories: Jammu and Kashmir, and Ladakh.